maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Random_Matrices.md

 # Random Matrices

-The paper [Setting linear algebra problems](https://www.researchgate.net/publication/228855146_Setting_linear_algebra_problems) by John Steele (2003) is very useful.
+The paper [Setting linear algebra problems](https://www.researchgate.net/publication/228855146_Setting_linear_algebra_problems) by John Steele (2003) provides interesting mathematical background.

 STACK has a contributed library for creating structured random matrices.
-The code is online in the [contributed library](https://github.com/maths/moodle-qtype_stack/blob/master/stack/maxima/contrib/rand_matrix.mac)
+The code is online in the [contributed library](https://github.com/maths/moodle-qtype_stack/blob/master/stack/maxima/contrib/rand_matrix.mac).
 To use this library you must load it into the question variables.

-* To use the local copy on your server: `stack_include("rand_matrix.mac");`
 * To use the latest code from github: `stack_include_contrib("rand_matrix.mac");`

 ## Structured Random Matrices